-Join Mike Meyers for an in-depth discussion in this video What is DNS?, part of CompTIA Network+ Exam Prep (N10-006) Part 4: Making TCP/IP Work.
+Join Mike Meyers for an in-depth discussion in this video What is DNS?, part of CompTIA Network+ (N10-006) Cert Prep: 4 Making TCP/IP Work.

 - The great thing about using smartphones today is that when I actually want to contact somebody over the phone, I don't dial phone numbers anymore.
 I just go through my contact list, find the person I want to talk to, and give them a quick ring.
 In fact, contact lists have become so common on smartphones today that if I were to lose my contact list, I would have a lot of trouble because I don't remember anybody's cell phone numbers anymore and that could be a big issue.
 Okay, I've got a couple memorized, but for the most part I'd be in big trouble.
 You see, we're so used to using contact lists for phones we forget that I'm not actually calling Mike Myers' mobile, I'm actually calling a telephone number.

 So for us, the whole idea of telephone numbers becomes obfuscated, it disappears into the haze because of contact lists.
 The exact same thing takes place in the computer world.
 Let's say I've got two computers, in this case it will be a web browser and this will be a web server.
 This web browser wants to talk to this web server, and the only thing associated with this web server is an IP address, so I could go into my little web browser and type in http: whack whack and then this guy's IP address and a web page will pull up, but that's a terrible way to do things because as human beings we're not really good at memorizing telephone numbers, I mean, IP addresses, so what we want to do instead is come up with a contact list system for every server on the internet.